rzkyif/rykz-spcm/docs/COMPATIBILITY.md

 ```

 ### Key
 `DXScanCode`s that can be used in your plugin.
 The actual setting value will be a number, but users will input with a key binding interface.
+Note that in addition to normal DXScanCodes possible values, `0` is also a possible value which will be set if users decide to unbind the key.

 Example `Setting`s :
 ```js